Table of Contents

 Cons:

-- Not large enough for a growing number of chicken.
-Good for a couple chicken only.
+- Not large enough for a growing number of chickens.
+Good for a couple of chickens only.

 Slope roof chicken